pinfactory/pinfactory/README.md

 ## Setup

-This project has two prerequisites on the development
+This project has three prerequisites on the development
-system: bash and Docker.
+system: bash, curl, and Docker (or a Docker-compatible container system).
 See "Getting started".

 ## Design